Truck Accident Common Causes

 Our Experienced Chicago Attorneys Can Determine the Cause of Your Accident

 When an 18-wheeler accident in Illinois occurs, several parties get involved, including the driver's trucking company and its insurance company.
 The trucking company, insurance adjuster, and their legal counsel do everything in their power to protect their own interests, not yours.
 They are on the scene quickly to collect whatever evidence they can, including anything that might show your contribution to the accident.

 However, an attorney who is well versed in Illinois personal injury, specifically trucking accident law, knows how to fight the forces against you.
 Power, Rogers & Smith has the knowledge and experience to protect your rights and get you the compensation for your physical, emotional, and financial damages that you rightly deserve.

 Even with new regulations for truck braking standards, truck accidents in Illinois can be catastrophic.
 The odds are heavily stacked against passenger vehicle safety.
 The following are some common causes of truck accidents in Illinois:

 With a nationwide shortage of drivers reported by the American Trucking Association, truck drivers spent extended periods on the road, leading to fatigue and inattention to the roads and other vehicles.
-A truck driver's drug or alcohol use may also factor into an Illinois truck accident.
+Truck driver negligence can also include:

 Insufficient training of new drivers and even lack of proper supervision and hiring practices create a situation of trucking company negligence that only makes a bad situation worse and threatens innocent people on the roads.